-Caverhill Hall on Sydney Street in Saint John is recognized for its unique architectural style.
-This building ranks near the forefront of all residences in the Province of New Brunswick.
+Caverhill Hall, located on Sydney Street in Saint John, is renowned for its distinctive architectural style and stands as one of the most impressive residences in New Brunswick.

-This home was built in 1884, seven years after the Great Saint John Fire of 1877, for Simeon Jones.
-It is a two-storey limestone Baronial Gothic castle-like mansion with balustrades and towers.
-It represents one of the uniquely elaborate styles of residential architecture indulged in by more wealthy citizens of the Victorian Era.
-The design of the home was inspired by a house Jones and his wife had admired in Toronto.
-For many years, it was described as the finest residence in New Brunswick and possibly the finest in the Maritime Provinces.
-The exterior of this limestone building displays broad windows, pillared balconies, battlement tower, and a commanding entrance.
-The interior has a winding staircase, parlour, music room, libraries, an octagonal hall, and paintings embedded into the walls.
+Constructed in 1884 for Simeon Jones, seven years after the Great Saint John Fire of 1877, Caverhill Hall is a two-story limestone Baronial Gothic castle-like mansion adorned with balustrades and towers.
+This grand design, inspired by a house in Toronto that Jones and his wife admired, exemplifies the elaborate styles favored by the wealthier citizens of the Victorian Era.
+Long considered the finest residence in New Brunswick and possibly the Maritime Provinces, the exterior features broad windows, pillared balconies, a battlement tower, and an imposing entrance, while the interior boasts a winding staircase, parlour, music room, libraries, an octagonal hall, and wall-embedded paintings.

-Caverhill Hall is also recognized for its association with the Jones family.
-Simeon Jones was a former Mayor of Saint John and a brewer.
-His brewery employed 12 people and the products of his brewery consisted of high class ales.
-In 1879, he was elected a member of the city council, and in 1881 he was chosen mayor of Saint John by acclamation, the first to do so.
-He was mayor until 1884, the year this home was constructed.
-The home was later transferred to his son, Robert Keltie Jones.
-This building was named Caverhill Hall after the maiden name of Simeon Jones’ mother.
+Caverhill Hall is also significant for its association with the Jones family.
+Simeon Jones, a former Mayor of Saint John and a brewer, established a high-quality ale brewery employing 12 people.
+Elected to the city council in 1879, he became the mayor of Saint John in 1881 by acclamation, the first to achieve this feat.
+He served as mayor until 1884, when Caverhill Hall was built.
+Later, the home was passed to his son, Robert Keltie Jones.
+The building was named Caverhill Hall in honor of Simeon Jones’ mother’s maiden name.

-Caverhill Hall is also recognized for having hosted royalty.
-In 1901, Robert Keltie Jones placed his house at the disposal of the local government to house the Duke and Duchess of Cornwall and York and the Prince of Wales.
-The Prince of Wales later became King George V. About 1914, the Jones’ ceased their residency and the brewery was sold to G. W. Oland of Halifax in 1918.
+The hall is also recognized for hosting royalty.
+In 1901, Robert Keltie Jones offered his house to the local government to accommodate the Duke and Duchess of Cornwall and York and the Prince of Wales, who later became King George V. The Jones family ceased residing at Caverhill Hall around 1914, and the brewery was sold to G. W. Oland of Halifax in 1918.

-Caverhill Hall is also recognized for its association with the war effort during the two World Wars and for its association with health care.
-Military officers used this residence as a headquarters during the First World War.
-It was sold to the municipality about 1923 to be used as a health centre.
-It became the St. John Health Centre, and remained as such until the Second World War.
-Caverhill Hall then became a recreation centre for the Royal Canadian Air Force and was the Royal Canadian Air Force Social Club for over 20 years.
+Caverhill Hall is further noted for its connections to the war effort during both World Wars and its association with healthcare.
+Military officers used the residence as a headquarters during World War I, and it was sold to the municipality around 1923 for use as a health center.
+It functioned as the St. John Health Centre until World War II when it became a recreation center for the Royal Canadian Air Force, serving as the Royal Canadian Air Force Social Club for over 20 years.